 Privacy Solutions and Policies are crucial to a comprehensive data governance risk assessment.
 To protect sensitive information, organizations need to establish effective privacy solutions that align with their company culture and comply with privacy requirements.

-This involves implementing policies that outline classification practices, classification levels, and classification criteria for data handling.
+This involves implementing policies that outline classification practices, classification levels for data usage, and classification criteria for data handling.

 To engage the audience further, here are four key elements to consider when developing privacy solutions and policies: